eu-ssi/eussi.org/README.md

 around CSS/Sass.

 You can modify the page layouts by editing files inside the [templates](templates) folder.

+Don't hesitate to ask [Radovan Bast](mailto:firstname.lastname@uit.no) for help with how to implement some changes that you have in mind.

 ### How to preview changes locally